SimPyClassic/SimPyClassic/docs/source/Manuals/SimPyOO_API.rst

 Introduction
 =============

-This document describes the advanced object oriented (OO) programming interface introduced with SimPy 2.0.
+This document describes the object oriented (OO) programming interface introduced with SimPy 2.0.
 This is an add-on to the existing API, an alternative API.
 There is full backward compatibility:
-Programs running under SimPy 1.9.1 and earlier releases work unchanged under version 2.0 and later versions.

 Motivation
 -------------